opendatasoft/slate/source/includes/_dataset_status.md

 }
 ```

-The *idle* status means that the dataset does not performed a specific action.
+The *idle* status means that the dataset is not currently involved in an action.
 It can be published or not but no job is running.
 A newly created dataset is in that status.

 ### Attributes